+§ 1215.
 Opening Conference

-1. The opening conference provides the initial forum for the third-party auditor and the holder to discuss the examination objectives, scope, methodologies, document requests, use of testing and estimation if necessary, the examination closure process, and the informal appeals process.
+The opening conference provides the initial forum for the third-party auditor and the holder to discuss the examination objectives, scope, methodologies, document requests, use of testing and estimation if necessary, the examination closure process, and the informal appeals process.
 This section provides an overview of these topics below.
-The site visits and response time frames are suggestions.
+The examination processes described herein, including sequencing of examination phases, site visits and response time frames are suggestions and may be modified based on the circumstances of examination.

-Prior to the opening conference, the third-party auditor should provide the holder with an approved form of the confidentiality agreement (see appendix), a copy of these policies and procedures, a copy of the State Controller's Office Guidelines For Appealing an Examination of Unclaimed Property, and the Unclaimed Property Appeal Hearing Request form, and a copy of the Unclaimed Property Law and Regulations.
+Prior to the opening conference, the third-party auditor should provide the holder with an approved form of the confidentiality agreement (see Section 1236), a copy of these Regulations, a copy of the State Controller's Regulations For Appealing an Examination of Unclaimed Property, and the Unclaimed Property Appeal Hearing Request form, and a copy of the Unclaimed Property Law and Regulations.